What

 Including 2 tickets to see Dessa with the Minnesota Orchestra,

-The Coven, annual memberships to Frontend Masters,
+a one month membership to The Coven, annual memberships to Frontend Masters,

 tech books and more!